 The Archives has begun to digitize some of its resources but in most cases you will have to pay a visit.
 To help you find what you are looking for, we have begun to take the indices to the different types of archival material and make them accessible online.
-The project that is furthest along are the indices for indentures, which are transactions that involve two or more parties, such as sales of land, mortgages, manumissions, etc. Instructions on how to search are on the first tab.
+The project that is furthest along are the indices for indentures, which are transactions that involve two or more parties, such as sales of land, mortgages, manumissions, etc.

 In addition, there are many archives and libraries that have digital resources that can be used for researching Antigua and Barbuda.
 Here is a short list, with brief annotations.
 Whether you are in Antigua or overseas, they are a good place to start your research.

 This annotated bibliography is the only comprehensive reference book available for locating published information on Antigua and Barbuda.
 It includes annotations and evaluative information for each entry.
 It is organized by subject areas, such as geography, geology, flora and fauna, archaeology, history, etc. It is up to date as of 1995.

 This huge project, a collaboration between University College London and Harvard University.
 At its core is a database containing the identity of all slave-owners in the British Caribbean at the time slavery ended, including their activities, affiliations, and legacies.
 It is an incredible resource, in part because of its insights into current figures whose families once owned slaves.
 When you search by name, it returns a list of those awarded compensation, whether their claims were successful or not, and how much they received.